StrayDogSyn/weather_dashboard_Final_Eric_Hunter/README.md

 ---

-## 🌟 Built with Code, Coffee, and a Dash of Weather Magic ☕
+## 🌟 Built with Code, Caffeine, and a Dash of Collaborative Magic ☕

 *"If it challenges me, it excites me!"* - This project embodies that spirit, blending modern web technologies with AI innovation to create something truly special for weather enthusiasts and developers alike.